wp-plugins/multisite-robotstxt-manager/readme.txt

 A) From what I understand, no....
 The root / network Website will contain the only robots.txt file.

+= Q) My robots.txt files are 404 - file not found, what's wrong? =

+A) The issue is due to an option called "rewrite rules" - it's missing the robots.txt entry.
+Visit the Help Tab within the plugin admin, under the Check for Errors section click the "check for missing rewrite rules" button.
+This will scan all Websites for the missing entry or missing rewrite rules.
+If any are found a new button will appear allow you to correct the issue.

-= Q) The Sitemap URL isn't working when viewing a robots.txt file from a directory, what's wrong? =
+= Q) The incorrect robots.txt file is displaying, what's wrong? =

-A) Nothing.... this solves a rendering issue with sitemap urls.
-If the sitemap url is rendered it will include the /path/, which will cause issues with a domain is mapped to the path, thus the simplest solution is to exclude the sitemap url if within a directory.
+A) Typically this issue is due to either an a different robots.txt file plugin is active or that plugins robots.txt file data was never deleted when the plugin was removed.
+Visit the Help Tab within the plugin admin, under the Check for Errors section click the "check for old robots.txt plugin data" button.
+This will scan all Websites for old robots.txt plugin data.
+If any are found a new button will appear allow you to clean the old data out.

 = Q) Can I use other robots.txt file plugins with the MS Robots.txt Manager Plugin? =

-A) Yes... but you must disable the robots.txt file for the Website you want to use the other plugin on.
-To do this, access the MS Robots.txt Settings, select the Website, and click the "disable this website" button to turn the manager for that Website.
+A) No, multiple plugins will cause display issues with the robots.txt files.

 = Q) Can I use other Sitemap Plugins to add more Sitemap URL's to the robots.txt files? =

-A) Yes, they should work without issue.

-= Q) I've installed the plugin, and do not want to use it, but now Wordpress will not delete it, what's up? =

-A) Wordpress handles the removal of all plugins.
-This plugin does not create files or modify file permissions.
-When a plugin fails to delete, the issue has to do with file permissions; normally the username that added the plugin is not the username trying to remove the plugin.
-If this isn't the issue, Wordpress and/or Server/Host/Admin modified the file permissions or file ownerships of the plugin.
-Log into your Wordpress install via FTP; visually 'compare' the file permissions, user and group that owns the Plugin against other plugins.
-Typically, if this information does not match you'll have to ask your Host for assistance.
+A) Yes.

 = Q) Does the plugin remove the settings when it is disabled or deleted? =